 - You can have multiple windows open in an app and view them side by side in split view, you can only two pages at a time but having multiple pages open is a real benefit.

-- There will be an Expose like feature (from MacOS) that will show an overview of all your open apps.
+- A new Expose like feature (from MacOS) that shows an overview of all your open apps.

-- New Slide Over feature will make it easy to switch between apps.
+- New Slide Over feature to make it easy to switch between apps.

 - Improved markup tools.

 - You can plug in external storage and access content on there.

 - There is an improved Files app for accessing all your saved data stored in iCloud.
 Including the ability to access file servers.

 - New keyboard shortcuts and gestures have arrived, including support for keyboard shortcuts when a keyboard is plugged in.

 - You can connect a mouse (via an accessibility feature).